Burghausen, Altötting: Main sights

 The main sight of Burghausen besides Burghausen Castle is the picturesque Old Town in southern Inn-Salzach style.
 The parish church St. Jakob was consecrated in 1140, reconstructed after a fire in 1353 but the dome of the spire was created only in 1778/81.
 The ancient Regierungsgebäude (former Government Building) was built in the 16th century with three decorative Renaissance-turrets.
 The Townhall with its Neo-classical facade originates already from the 14th and 15th century.
 These buildings are all situated at Burghausen's grand central square Stadtplatz, same as the baroque Guardian Angel Church.
 To the north of this square is the former Jesuit church St.Joseph (1630/31), to the south the Holy Spirit Church (1325/30) which was altered during the Baroque.
-Above the Old Town sprawls the gothic Burghausen Castle.
+Above the Old Town sprawls the gothic Burghausen Castle with a branch gallery of the Bavarian State Painting Collections and the Burghausen City Museum.
 The Wöhrsee lake is located between the Old Town and the castle.
 The baroque pilgrimage church St. Maria Himmelfahrt is situated in Marienberg a little distance to the southwest of Burghausen, not far away from the baroque church of the ancient Raitenhaslach Abbey.
 The city's education and cultural centre hosts adult education classes in photography and jazz as well as crafts and jazz events.